A Coffee Lover’s Guide by Eliza Parker

 📍 121 W 30th St, New York, NY 10001

-If you’re looking for the perfect place to set up your laptop and get some work done, King Street Coffee is your spot.
-As a journalist, I do a lot of writing here, but you have to get in early because it’s a morning hotspot.
-Their coffee is smooth and rich, but what really seals the deal for me are their sweet treats.
-The pastries here are divine—think buttery croissants, decadent brownies, and seasonal specialties that make it impossible to order just one thing.
-It’s an easy place to lose track of time (and deadlines), but honestly, that’s part of the charm.
+If you are looking for the ideal place to set up your laptop and actually get something done, King’s Street is your spot.
+I do a lot of writing here, but you have to get in early because it fills up fast.
+The coffee is smooth and rich, and the pastry case is a genuine threat to productivity.
+Buttery croissants, decadent brownies, seasonal specials that make it impossible to order just one thing.
+It is an easy place to lose track of time and deadlines, but honestly that is part of the charm.

 4. The Commons Chelsea